Best sub 250g DJI drones 2026: Mini 5 Pro vs Flip vs Neo 2 vs Lito

 • Operational benefits: Sub-250g drones are popular.
 They are lightweight, regulation-friendly, and ideal for travelling.
 They are also a good option for beginners.

-• Popular picks: Among the best sub-250g drones are the DJI Mini 5 Pro, DJI Flip, and DJI Neo 2, due to their feature stack.
+• Popular picks: Among the best sub-250g drones are the DJI Mini 5 Pro, DJI Flip, DJI Neo 2, and DJI Lito Series, due to their feature stack.

 • DJI Mini 5 Pro: An advanced 250g drone with 1-inch sensor, long endurance, and nightscape omnidirectional obstacle sensing.
 It packs pro performance into a tiny regulation-friendly frame.